Luciano-Delaude/tavernlightTests/README.md

-# Tavernlight Games Tests Repository
+# Game Solutions Repository

-Welcome to the Tavernlight Games Tests repository!
+Welcome to the Game Solutions repository!

 ## Overview

-This repository hosts a collection of tests for Tavernlight Games, aimed at ensuring the reliability and quality of game-related functionalities.
+This repository serves as a collection of solutions for game-related tests, focusing on functionality implementation for TFS and OTClient games.
+It includes implementations and improvements to meet the requirements outlined in the tests.

 ## Purpose

-The primary objective of this repository is to facilitate the testing process for Tavernlight Games, helping to identify and resolve issues, ensuring a seamless gaming experience for users.
+The primary objective of this repository is to provide solutions for game-related tests received, ensuring the functionality, reliability, and quality of TFS and OTClient games.

 ## Contents

-The repository contains various tests covering different aspects of Tavernlight Games, including gameplay mechanics, user interactions, performance evaluations, and more.
+The repository contains implementations of various functionalities, optimizations, and fixes tailored for TFS and OTClient games.
+These solutions aim to meet the specific requirements outlined in the tests provided.

 ## Contributing

 Contributions to this repository are welcome!
-Whether it's adding new tests, improving existing ones, or fixing bugs, your contributions help enhance the quality and reliability of Tavernlight Games.
+Whether it's adding new functionality, optimizing existing implementations, or fixing bugs, your contributions help enhance the quality and reliability of TFS and OTClient games.

 ## Getting Started

-To get started with testing Tavernlight Games, clone this repository to your local machine and follow the instructions provided in the respective test files.
-Make sure to adhere to the testing guidelines and conventions outlined in the repository.
+To get started with the solutions provided in this repository, clone it to your local machine and follow the instructions provided in the respective files.
+Make sure to review the implementations and test them according to the requirements outlined in the tests.

 ## Feedback

-Feedback and suggestions for improving the tests or the repository structure are appreciated.
+Feedback and suggestions for improving the solutions or the repository structure are appreciated.
 Feel free to open an issue or submit a pull request with your ideas and contributions.

-Happy testing, and thank you for your contributions to Tavernlight Games!
+Happy coding, and thank you for your contributions to game development!